chandrasekhar4u/spring-ai-tutorial/ReadMe.md

 - (Optional) Install MongoDB Compass
     - This is not needed for execution of tutorial.
 In case you are interested in seeing MongoDB vector data for RAG tutorial then you can install this.
     - https://www.mongodb.com/try/download/compass
-- Get additional files:
-    - Add application-dev.properties to "src/main/resources" & make sure it has all API keys
-    - Add mcp-servers-config.json to "src/main/resources" & change "command" to the newly installed nodejs directory's npx executable. npx executable is generally in same directory as npm executable.

 ```terminal
 C:\Users\ravik>npm -v